Methlick: Places of interest

-Haddo House, a stately home and arts venue with theatre and concert hall, lies 2.7 km to the south-east of Methlick.
+Haddo House, a stately home and arts venue with theatre and concert hall, lies 2.7 km to the southeast of Methlick.

 Gight Castle, ancestral home of Lord Byron, lies 4.3 km to the west.

 Sport

 Methlick has a cricket team which is a member of the Aberdeenshire Cricket Association.
 The MCC plays at Lairds, in the heart of the village next to the river Ythan.

-Methlick football team compete in the Buchan Welfare Football League.
-They won both the league and the league cup in 2009, the club's most successful achievement in 10 years.
+Methlick football team competes in the Buchan Welfare Football League.
+They won both the league and the league cup in 2009, the club's most achievement in 10 years.